kassaaaaa/sg-kassandra/docs/fase-2-plan/ux-design-specification.md

 **Purpose:** To provide instructors with a clear, interactive overview of their schedule, enabling them to efficiently manage their availability for lessons.

 **Anatomy:**
+-   **Layout:** A two-part layout featuring a persistent left sidebar for navigation and user info, and a main content area for the calendar.
+-   **Header:** Contains the calendar title, navigation controls (Today, next/prev week), view switcher (Month, Week, Day), and primary actions ("+ Add availability", "Block time").
+-   **Legend:** A visual key explaining the color-coding for different event types.
--   **Calendar Grid:** A visual representation of days and weeks, showing time slots.
+-   **Calendar Grid:** A visual representation of days and weeks, with time slots along the Y-axis.
--   **Lesson Blocks:** Clearly marked blocks indicating scheduled lessons, displaying key details like student name and lesson type on hover or click.
--   **Availability Blocks:** Blocks indicating times the instructor has marked themselves as available.
--   **Blocked Times:** Clearly marked blocks indicating periods when the instructor is unavailable.
--   **Action Buttons:** "Add Availability" and "Block Day" buttons, as defined in the user journey.

-**States:**
--   **Default:** Displays a monthly or weekly view with lessons, available slots, and blocked times clearly differentiated by color or styling.
--   **Adding Availability:** The "Add Availability" modal is open, allowing the instructor to input new time slots.
--   **Blocking Day:** The "Block Day" modal/popover is open, allowing the instructor to mark a full day or range as unavailable.
--   **Editing/Viewing:** Clicking on an existing lesson or availability block opens a modal or popover to view/edit details.
+-   **Event Blocks:** Color-coded blocks representing lessons or blocked time.

+**Color-Coding and States:**
+-   **Confirmed Lesson:** Solid block with `Accent` color (`#4A90E2`).
+Displays lesson and student name.
+-   **Pending Lesson:** Solid block with `Pending` color (`#FBBF24`).
+Displays lesson, student name, and "Pending" status.
+-   **Available:** A dashed-border block with a light green background (`#ECFDF5` and `#10B981`).
+-   **Blocked:** A gray block with a diagonal line pattern (`#F3F4F6`).

 **Behavior:**
--   **Navigation:** Easy navigation between days, weeks, and months.
+-   **Navigation:** Easy navigation between days, weeks, and months using header controls.
--   **Adding Availability:** Triggers the "Add Availability" modal.
--   **Blocking Time:** Triggers the "Block Day" modal/popover.
+-   **Adding Availability/Blocking Time:** Triggers a modal form for inputting details.
--   **Detail View:** Clicking on a lesson or availability block reveals more information or editing options.
+-   **Detail View:** Hovering or clicking on an event block could reveal more details in a popover.

 **Variants:**
 -   **Weekly View:** The default view, showing a full week at a glance.
--   **Monthly View:** A higher-level overview of the month.
--   **Daily View:** A detailed, hour-by-hour view for a specific day.
+-   **Monthly, Daily, Agenda Views:** Alternative views accessible via the view switcher.

 **Accessibility:**
--   **Keyboard Navigation:** The calendar grid, including all events and buttons, will be fully navigable using the keyboard (arrow keys for dates, tab for events).
+-   **Keyboard Navigation:** The calendar grid, including all events and buttons, will be fully navigable using the keyboard.
--   **ARIA Attributes:** The calendar will use a `grid` role, and events will be announced clearly by screen readers (e.g., "Lesson: Beginner Kiteboarding, 10 AM to 12 PM").
+-   **ARIA Attributes:** The calendar will use a `grid` role, and events will be announced clearly by screen readers.
--   **Live Regions:** Updates to the calendar (e.g., adding a new availability slot) will be announced using ARIA live regions.
+-   **Live Regions:** Updates to the calendar will be announced using ARIA live regions.

 #### 5.2.3.
 Weather Conflict Card (Manager)

 **Purpose:** To provide managers with a clear, actionable alert for weather-related lesson conflicts, enabling quick and informed resolution.

 **Anatomy:**
--   **Header:** Clearly states the nature of the conflict (e.g., "Weather Alert: Low Wind").
--   **Affected Lesson Details:** Displays the lesson name, customer, instructor, and original scheduled time.
--   **Weather Information:** Briefly summarizes the problematic weather condition (e.g., "Forecast: 5 knots wind speed").
--   **Suggested Resolution (Optional):** If the system can identify a suitable alternative, it may suggest a new time/date.
--   **Action Buttons:** Prominent buttons for "Auto-Rebook", "Manual Rebook", and "Cancel Lesson".
+-   **Visual Indicator:** A prominent left border with the `Warning` color (`#ffc107`).
+-   **Header:** An icon (`warning`) and title ("Resolution Center").
+-   **Conflict Summary:** A large-text summary of the number of conflicts (e.g., "3 Lessons Need Review").
+-   **Description:** A brief explanation of the weather issue (e.g., "Strong offshore winds are forecast...").
+-   **Action Button:** A single, clear primary action button, such as "Review Lessons", to navigate the user to the dedicated resolution page.

 **States:**
--   **Default:** The card is displayed in the Manager's "Resolution Center" or dashboard, clearly indicating an unresolved conflict.
+-   **Default:** The card is displayed on the Manager's dashboard as an actionable alert.
--   **Processing:** After an action button is clicked, the card may show a loading indicator while the system processes the request.
--   **Resolved:** Once an action is completed, the card either disappears from the active list or moves to a "Resolved" section, providing a summary of the action taken.

 **Behavior:**
--   **Clicking Action Buttons:** Initiates the corresponding rebooking or cancellation workflow as defined in the Manager's user journey.
--   **Dismissal:** Resolved conflicts can be dismissed by the manager.
+-   **Clicking Action Button:** Navigates the manager to the "Resolution Center" page where they can handle each conflict individually.

 **Variants:** Not applicable.

 **Accessibility:**
--   **Focus Management:** When a card is interacted with, focus will be managed logically between the details and the action buttons.
+-   **Focus Management:** The card and its action button will be focusable.
--   **Alerts:** The appearance of a new conflict card will be announced via an ARIA live region to ensure managers are aware of urgent issues.
+-   **Alerts:** The appearance of this card should be announced via an ARIA live region to ensure managers are aware of urgent issues.
--   **Descriptive Text:** Buttons will have descriptive `aria-label` attributes if their visible text is not sufficient (e.g., `aria-label="Automatically rebook lesson for John Doe"`).
+-   **Descriptive Text:** The action button will have a clear, descriptive label.